A pop-up appears on my computer screen. I sigh as I read it.

 Again, with the roaring disapproval of my ancestors.

 How long do I think it will take?
 Will what take?
 You’re the one with the questions, lady!

-The part of my brain reserved for logical thought erupts into raucous laughter and then resumes writing the resignation letter it started several years ago after I parachuted out of a plane.
+The part of my brain reserved for logical thought erupts into raucous laughter and resumes writing the resignation letter it started several years ago after I parachuted out of a plane.
 Dear Pearl, it has come to our attention…

 “I don’t know,” I type back.
 “How long it takes depends on what you need to know.”